Become a Peer Academic Coach

 Division purpose

 Peer Academic Coaches work one-on-one with Stanford students (undergraduate, graduate, and professional) to help them identify and pursue goals related to learning and thriving academically at Stanford.
 Whether students need help with a specific academic skill or they're looking to build effective habits for the long term, Peer Academic Coaches provide guidance, accountability, and encouragement.
-Coaches support Stanford students with a variety of common academic concerns, including time management, goal setting, resilience, test preparation, reading and note-taking strategies, dissertation planning, communicating with advisors, and more.
+Coaches support Stanford students with a variety of common academic concerns, including time management, goal setting, resilience, test preparation, reading and note-taking strategies, planning for long-term writing projects, finishing incomplete coursework, communicating with advisors, and more.
 Many students need and value Academic Coaching; this resource is consistently in high demand at Stanford.
 If you are passionate about supporting student learning and are excited to work one-on-one with other Stanford students to help them develop their academic skills and make progress toward their goals, consider applying!

 "My coaching appointment was really great.
 I think it is very helpful to talk with someone who is a peer that might have experienced the same things I am going through.
 Talking with the coach made me reflect on past experiences that worked and might also work in my current situation." —Stanford student